September 6, 2017

 Keynote Speaker Topics: Health Plan Operations, Drug Costs, Federal Policy

-Matthew (Matt) Eyles is President & Chief Executive Officer of America’s Health Insurance Plans (AHIP), the national trade association representing health insurance providers.
+Matthew (Matt) Eyles is President & Chief Executive Officer of AHIP, the national trade association representing health insurance providers.
 Matt leads the association toward fulfilling its mission and vision: expanding access to affordable health care coverage to all Americans, through a competitive marketplace that fosters choice, quality, and innovation.
 He joined AHIP in 2015 and led its Policy & Regulatory Affairs team, and he was Chief Operating Officer before his appointment as President & CEO.

 Matt has more than two decades of health care experience in the private sector and in government.
 He has led teams at Fortune 200 health care companies in diverse roles—including public policy, government affairs, advocacy and corporate communications—with both a U.S. and global focus.
 Before joining AHIP, Matt held senior executive positions at Coventry Health Care, Inc. (now part of Aetna, a CVS Health company) and Wyeth (now a subsidiary of Pfizer, Inc.).
 Through his work at Avalere Health, he has been a consultant to some of the largest global and U.S. health care companies and organizations.
 Matt began his career at the Congressional Budget Office (CBO) where he worked on many issues, including health care, budget policy, and regulatory policy.

-Matt is on the Board of Directors of the National Health Council and was previously on the Board of the Network for Excellence in Health Innovation (NEHI).
+Matt is on both the Board of Directors and the Executive Committee of the National Health Council (NHC) and was previously on the Board of the Network for Excellence in Health Innovation (NEHI).
 He also is a member of the Association Committee of 100 (C100) of the U.S. Chamber of Commerce.
-Matt was named a Healthcare Power Player by Business Insider in 2019, among the 100 Most Influential People in Health Care in 2018 and 2019 by Modern Healthcare, and as a Top Lobbyist for 2019 by The Hill.
+Matt was named a Healthcare Power Player by Business Insider in 2019, among the 100 Most Influential People in Health Care in 2018, 2019, and 2020 by Modern Healthcare, and as a Top Lobbyist for 2019 and 2020 by The Hill.
 He earned undergraduate degrees from The George Washington University in Political Science and History, as well as a graduate degree in Public Policy from the University of Rochester (NY).